nextstrain/nextclade/docs/user/output-files/05-results-json.md

 >
 > <br/>
 >
-> If translation, alignment or analysis of an individual gene fails, the corresponding peptide cannot be analyzed, and therefore no details about aminoacid mutations, deletions, insertions, frame shifts etc. will be available.
-In this case `warning` and `failedGenes` columns/fields contain details about which genes failed and why.
+> If translation, alignment or analysis of an individual CDS fails, the corresponding peptide cannot be analyzed, and therefore no details about aminoacid mutations, deletions, insertions, frame shifts etc. will be available.
+In this case `warning` and `failedCdses` columns/fields contain details about which CDS failed and why.
 >
 > <br/>
 >
-> Care should be taken to check for `errors`, `warnings` and `failedGenes` columns or fields, to avoid treating missing or empty entries incorrectly.
+> Care should be taken to check for `errors`, `warnings` and `failedCdses` columns or fields, to avoid treating missing or empty entries incorrectly.
 For example if and `errors` column is non-empty in the TSV output file, it means that the sequence processing failed completely, and treating the empty `substitutions` column as if no mutations detected is incorrect.
 >
 > <br/>
 >